How to Prevent Carbon Monoxide Leaks in Your Home

 • Confusion

-As these symptoms mimic the flu, many people never learn they have carbon monoxide poisoning until moderate symptoms evolve to organ damage.
-Be wary of symptoms that subside when you aren't home, indicating the source could be originating from inside.
+Because these symptoms mimic the flu, a lot of people won’t find out they have carbon monoxide poisoning until moderate symptoms evolve to organ damage.
+Watch out for symptoms that lessen when you aren’t home, suggesting the source might be somewhere inside.

 Carbon Monoxide Safety Tips

 While CO inhalation is intimidating, it’s also entirely avoidable.
-Here are the best ways to protect your family from carbon monoxide gas.
+Here are the best ways to keep your family safe from carbon monoxide exposure.

-• Don't run your car engine while parked in an enclosed or partially enclosed building, like a garage.
+• Don’t run your car engine while parked in a confined or partially enclosed building, like a garage.

-• Do not run a generator, lawn mower or other gasoline-powered tool in a smaller space like a basement or garage, irrespective of how well-ventilated it is.
-Also, keep these devices at least 20 feet away from open windows, doors or intake vents.
+• Never use a generator, lawn mower or other gasoline-powered system in a confined space such as a basement or garage, irrespective of how well-ventilated it may be.
+Also, keep these devices about 20 feet away from open windows, doors or intake vents.

-• Never use a charcoal grill or transportable camping stove while inside a home, tent or camper.
+• Never use a charcoal grill or portable camping stove within a home, tent or camper.

-• Keep all vents and flues clear of debris that can lead to a blockage and trigger backdrafting of carbon monoxide fumes.
+• Keep all vents and flues free of debris that can lead to a blockage and encourage backdrafting of carbon monoxide fumes.

 Install, Test and Replace the Batteries in Your Carbon Monoxide Detectors

-If you ever use combustion appliances in or near your home, you should put in carbon monoxide detectors to notify you of CO emissions.
-These devices can be hardwired, battery-operated or plugged into an outlet based on the style.
-Here’s how to reap all the benefits of your carbon monoxide detectors:
+If you ever use combustion appliances in or close to your home, you should install carbon monoxide detectors to warn you of CO leaks.
+These devices can be hardwired, battery-operated or plugged into an outlet according to the style.
+Here’s how to take full advantage of your carbon monoxide detectors:

-• Install your detectors securely: As you consider the best locations, remember that your home needs CO alarms on all floors, near each sleeping area and near the garage.
-Keep each unit out of reach from combustion appliances and sources of heat and humidity.
-The higher on your wall or ceiling you can place your detectors, the better.
+• Install your detectors correctly: As you review potential locations, don’t forget that a home needs CO alarms on each floor, near every sleeping area and adjacent to the garage.
+Keep each unit a safe distance from combustion appliances as well as sources of heat and humidity.
+The higher on your wall or ceiling you can install your detectors, the better.

-• Test your detectors regularly: Most manufacturers recommend monthly testing to make sure your CO alarms are working like they should.
-You can press and hold the Test button for 5 to 20 seconds, wait for the alarm to start and release the button.
-You should hear two brief beeps, watch a flash or both.
-If the detector won't work as expected, change the batteries or replace the unit outright.
+• Test your detectors regularly: The bulk of manufacturers recommend monthly testing to ensure your CO alarms are functioning properly.
+Just press and hold the Test button for 5 to 20 seconds, wait for the alarm to sound and release the button.
+You ought to hear two short beeps, see a flash or both.
+If the detector won’t work as it’s supposed to, replace the batteries or replace the unit entirely.

-• Change out the batteries: If your alarms are battery-powered models, exchange the batteries after six months.
-If you prefer hardwired devices that use a backup battery, swap out the battery once a year or when the alarm is chirping, whichever comes first.
-Then, install new carbon monoxide alarms every 10 years or as frequently the manufacturer suggests.
+• Change out the batteries: If these detectors are battery-powered models, exchange the batteries after six months.
+If you have hardwired devices that use a backup battery, swap out the battery once a year or if the alarm is chirping, whichever comes first.
+Then, install new carbon monoxide alarms every 10 years or whenever the manufacturer suggests.

-Many appliances, including furnaces, water heaters, fireplaces and clothes dryers, can release carbon monoxide if the system is installed poorly or not working as it should.
-An annual maintenance visit is the only way to ensure if an appliance is malfunctioning before a leak appears.
+Multiple appliances, like furnaces, water heaters, fireplaces and clothes dryers, could leak carbon monoxide if the appliance is installed poorly or not performing as it should.
+A yearly maintenance visit is the only way to know for sure if an appliance is malfunctioning before a leak develops.

-A precision tune-up from Calverley Service Experts offers the following:
+A precision tune-up from Service Experts Heating, Air Conditioning & Plumbing includes the following:

-• Spot any malfunctions that may lead to unsafe operation.
+• Search for any troubling concerns that could lead to unsafe operation.

-• Review additional areas where you would most benefit from installing a CO detector.
+• Evaluate additional areas where you could benefit from installing a CO detector.

-• Tune up your system so you know your equipment is functioning at peak safety and effectiveness.
+• Tune up your system so you know your equipment is running at peak safety and productivity.

-If your gas furnace, boiler or water heater has developed a CO leak, or you want to prevent leaks before they happen, Calverley Service Experts can help.
-Our HVAC and plumbing maintenance and repair services promote a safe, warm home all year-round.
-Contact your local Calverley Service Experts office for more info about carbon monoxide safety or to schedule heating services.
+If your gas furnace, boiler or water heater has sprung a CO leak, or you want to prevent leaks before they happen, Service Experts Heating, Air Conditioning & Plumbing can help.
+Our HVAC maintenance and repair services promote a safe, comfortable home all year-round.
+Contact your local Service Experts Heating, Air Conditioning & Plumbing office for more details about carbon monoxide safety or to schedule heating services